 My earliest artistic inspirations came from our 100+ cats we had growing up.
 Dragon mythology took over for a brief period after I grew out of my "farm-based" inspiration, and once my cousin Ian introduced me to Magic the Gathering it was game over.
 I owe so much of my passion to create the things I do to Magic and the first two Diablo games, both of which were introduced to me by my cousin Ian.

-My first true loves in life were Magic the Gathering and Diablo/Diablo II.
-These two things have undeniably inspired not only my artistic style but also my vocabulary, attitude, imagination and interest in finding the art in life.
-I create as a therapy.
-I create as a distraction from mundane things that seem to stick out around me for far too long.
-I try to find myself in every piece I do.
+For the longest time I believe I created as a therapy, and still do for the most part today.
+A distraction from things that have always bored me but are also the things mandatory for a person growing up to take part in.
+I am in everything I make.
 There is a story behind it all and it's always about me.
-It's a selfish thing to do, sit alone and sink hours into something as small and lightweight as a drawing, let alone try to sell it afterward.
+It's the most selfish thing I've ever done, sit alone and sink hours into something as small and lightweight as a drawing, let alone try to sell it afterward.
 I don't know what it is, but I've been doing this since I was a kid and sometimes I feel like it's all I really know.

 I'm just trying to get done what I can get done before I die.

 I love Taylor.